ubc/ubc-author-edit-pages/README.md

 No, authors can only edit existing pages where they have been assigned as the author.

-### Can authors publish pages?
+### Can authors publish draft pages that are assigned to them?

-Authors can save changes to existing published pages, but they cannot publish new pages.
+Yes, if you create a draft page (but don't publish it) and assign a user with the role of author to that page, the author user will be able to edit and then publish that page.

 ### Can authors delete pages?